Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Do You Have to Tell Your Insurance Company About a Trampoline?

-Yes — you are legally and contractually obligated to disclose a trampoline to your homeowners insurance provider.
+Yes.
+You are contractually obligated to disclose a trampoline to your homeowners insurance provider.
 Most policies require you to notify your insurer of any change on your property that materially affects your risk profile, and a trampoline clearly qualifies.
+Progressive specifically states that because a trampoline is an "attractive nuisance" that adds to the amount of personal property covered by your insurer, your policy may not provide coverage, or your premium may increase, when you notify your insurer of a trampoline on your property.

 The best time to disclose is before you purchase the trampoline, so you can understand the terms, any added cost, and whether your insurer covers it at all.